gomarcd/ipnow/README.md

 ```
 curl ip.now/details
 ```

+## Usage - query any IP or domain

+Instantly get information about any IP address or domain name:

+`curl ip.now/1.1.1.1`

+or:

+`curl ip.now/google.com`

-See our screenshots below and give it a try!
+See our screenshots below and give it all a try!

 ## Screenshots